splwdev/Recipe-Grabber/README.md

 - Unsplash for image API searches
 - FontAwesome for some funky icons and fonts
 - SVGrepo.com for free icons and images under MIT License
-- Some additional credits displayed dynamically in the footer from specific search results
+- Some additional credits displayed dynamically from JSON in the footer from specific search results

 ## License